• Skip to content

 What is problematic alcohol and other drug use?

-• you’ve lost control over how much, how often, and when you use alcohol and other drugs
+• have lost control over how much, how often and when you use alcohol or other drugs

-• you’re relying on alcohol or other drugs to get a particular physical or emotional feeling or just to feel normal.
+• are relying on alcohol or other drugs to get a particular physical or emotional feeling or just to feel normal.

-How problematic parental alcohol or other drug use affects children
+How problematic alcohol or other drug use by parents affects children

 When parents use alcohol or other drugs in problematic ways, it can directly and negatively affect children.